dratlucky/Portfolio/index.md

 ## Melanie Gruben's Portfolio in Progrolio

-You can use the [editor on GitHub](https://github.com/dratlucky/MG_Portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Project 1: Cliche Google Data Analytics Capstone
 #### Cyclistic Fictitious Data
 + Downloaded CSV files